Main categories

 • Completed forms & consular fees.

-Tip: Requirements may vary by consulate.
+Tip: requirements vary by consulate.
 Ask for their exact list and bring printed + digital copies.

-1. Confirm your category (temporary residence, family reunification, or other).
+1. Confirm your category (temporary, permanent, family reunification, etc.).

-3. Check your consulate’s process — many require an online pre-application and scheduled appointment.
+3. Check your consulate’s process — many require an online pre-application and a scheduled appointment.

 4. Submit & pay fees at the Angolan embassy/consulate in your country of residence.

 5. Await decision (often several weeks).
-Respond quickly to any additional document request.
+Respond quickly to additional requests.

-6. Upon approval, verify details on your visa/permit notice and plan your move.
+6. Upon approval, verify details on your permit/visa and plan your move.

-• Register within the stated deadline with the immigration authority indicated on your visa/permit.
+• Register within the stated deadline with the immigration authority indicated on your visa/permit (timeline may vary).

 • Keep copies of your registration and any receipts with your passport.

-• If your status is linked to a sponsor (e.g., spouse, parent), keep their documents updated/available.
+• If your status is linked to a sponsor (spouse/parent/employer), keep their documents updated/available.

 New to the city?
-Check: Money Exchange · Essential Arrival Tips
+Try: Money Exchange Essential Arrival Tips

-• Permanent residence may be considered after several years of lawful stay; criteria vary — confirm with the authorities.
+• Permanent residence may be considered after several years of lawful stay; criteria differ — confirm with authorities.

 • Apply for renewal well before expiry to avoid gaps in status.

-• Residence permits allow you to live in Angola lawfully; work rights may depend on your category/sponsor.
+• Residence permits allow lawful stay in Angola; specific work rights may depend on your category/sponsor.

 • Notify authorities of changes (address, marital status, sponsor employment) as required.